moneroguides/1x01-importing-public-keys-and-verifying-hashes/script.md

 With the file explorer open, shift+right-click and select ‘open Powershell here’.
 If you're a Linux user, you can 'right-click' and select open terminal here.
 Since I'm a Windows 11 user it's a bit different for me as I just have to right-click and choose 'Open in Windows Terminal.'
 In all cases it's a fairly similar process.

 At this point we’re interested in taking a look at the fingerprint of binaryfate's public key.
 Fingerprints are best thought of as summaries of the key.
-We can view this fingerprint with the following command which you find in the video description.
-I'm just going to copy and paste it.

-`gpg --keyid-format long --with-fingerprint binaryfate.asc`
+We can view this fingerprint with the following command: `gpg --keyid-format long --with-fingerprint binaryfate.asc`.

 Fingerprints are a useful way of making sure that the key you're importing is actually the one you want.
 If you know the person whose key you're trying to import you can check it with them the old-fashioned way by just asking if this key belongs to them, but you'll often find that a fingerprint will be hosted somewhere on the internet so you won't need to contact anybody directly.